erthink/libmdbx/README.md

  - no issues with moving a cursor(s) after the deletion;
  - _libmdbx_ provides zero-overhead database compactification, so a database file could be shrinked/truncated in particular cases;
  - excluding disk I/O time _libmdbx_ could be ≈3 times faster than BoltDB and up to 10-100K times faster than both BoltDB and LMDB in particular extreme cases;
- - _libmdbx_ provides more features compared to BoltDB and/or LMDB.
+ - _libmdbx_ provides extra more features compared to BoltDB and/or LMDB.

 <!-- section-end -->
 <!-- section-begin improvements -->